 Master of Arts in Social Science

-The Master of Arts in Social Science (MASS) degree was developed in recognition of the need for many in the Lowcountry to have access to a broad, flexible graduate program as an important element in their career development.
+The Master of Arts in Social Science (MASS) degree was developed in recognition of the need for many to have access to a broad, flexible graduate program as an important element in their career development.
 It is designed to enable students in a wide range of occupations to tailor a graduate program to meet their specific needs and interests.

 - For certified teachers, it offers the opportunity to increase competency in the social sciences as a key step toward teaching a wider variety of courses.